 2 August 2013 at 9.32am | Comment on this article

-This past Season has been a bumper one for Wagner fans, bookended by bicentenary celebration stagings of the Ring Cycle at both the Royal Opera House and BBC Proms.
+The 2012-13 Season was a bumper one for Wagner fans, bookended by bicentenary celebration stagings of the Ring Cycle at both the Royal Opera House and BBC Proms.
 Keith Warner's Royal Opera production returned to Covent Garden in September 2012 and was accompanied by a series of ROH Insights events intended to give a deeper understanding of Wagner's masterpiece.

 Politics and The Ring

 Where his name is mentioned, issues of the relationship between Wagner and politics are never far behind.
 An Insights session on this topic featured former politician and broadcaster Michael Portillo, political columnist Matthew d’Ancona and Assistant Editor of the Guardian, Martin Kettle.
 They discussed whether the cycle is a reflection of political ideology, and the misappropriation and misunderstanding of Wagner’s work by the Nazis.
 Touching on the central character of Wotan, Matthew d'Ancona remarked that the King of the Gods reminded him of a remark by Bill Clinton: 'Anyone in power will pay a huge price'.

 Love and The Ring

 Does true love exist?
 The question was posited during a Ring and love discussion involving philosopher Roger Scruton, broadcaster Peggy Reynolds and musicologist John Deathridge.
 'Love is never what it seems in The Ring.
 Even when it’s at its noblest there are flaws', said chair Christopher Cook when discussion turned to power dynamics between the characters.

 Listen to highlights from the Ring and love Insight session: